k2view-academy/K2View-Academy/articles/40_stream_sync/01_stream_sync_overview.md

 Both solutions use the same resources, such as:

-* IID Finder folder under the Logical Unit folder in the Studio
+* IID Finder folder under the Logical Unit folder in the Studio.
-* IID Finder tab in the LU Schema properties
+* IID Finder tab in the LU Schema properties.
-* Several specific input parameters in the **SourceDbQuery** Actor (used in the population flows)
+* Several specific input parameters in the **SourceDbQuery** Actor (used in the population flows).

 The articles of this section describe the **Stream Sync** solution.